codenvibes/CS/05_DEFENSIVE_SECURITY/LOG ANALYSIS/INTRO TO LOG ANALYSIS.md

 - The URL
 - The user-agent

 [RegExr](https://regexr.com/) is an online tool to help teach, build, and test regular expression patterns.
-To follow along, copy the above log entry and paste it into the "**Text**" section of the tool. #rRegExr
+To follow along, copy the above log entry and paste it into the "**Text**" section of the tool. #RegExr

 ![The Regexr.com GUI after pasting in the unstructured log entry](https://tryhackme-images.s3.amazonaws.com/user-uploads/6490641ea027b100564fe00a/room-content/740e3dbe4c3670c6d0deeb879709afd9.png)